-- Technical assistance;

-- Reliable data; and

-- Funding.

-- During the development of the plan there has been much discussion on:

-- 1. What has been done:

-- 2. What needs to be done; and

-- 3. How to get it done in order to measure success.

-One of the greatest challenges is uncertainty with regard to baseline conditions - and which practices and facilities are currently in place - but are not included in the data used to formulate our planning goalposts.
+There are several factors that need to be addressed for successful implementation of the Plan including technical assistance, reliable data, and funding.
+During the development of the Plan there has been much discussion on what has been done, what needs to be done and how to get it done in order to measure success.
+One of the greatest challenges is uncertainty with regard to baseline conditions, and which practices and facilities are currently in place, but are not included in the data used to formulate our planning goalposts.
 We have proposed measures to account for some current unreported practices, and lack of data management structure for BMPs from agricultural and urban sectors, but these are costly and will take significant time and coordination to establish.

 The target goals of reducing Nitrogen and Phosphorus entering local waterways are to be met by 2025.
-The time frame is very ambitious.
+The time frame in itself is very ambitious.
 There is much work to be done at the state level before additional measurable practices can be implemented on the ground at the local level.
+The state Watershed Implementation Plan needs to be completed, reviewed and approved by the US Environmental Protection Agency.
 Legislation may be needed which can be a cumbersome and slow process with an uncertain outcome.
 Significant funding needs to be identified and put into place where it can make the most significant impact.
-Finally, a large enough structure will need to be established at the state level to oversee the implementation of the plan by the 43 counties impacted.
-While some of these items are in motion, we have further to go.
+Finally, a structure will need to be established at the state level to oversee the implementation of the plan by the 43 counties impacted.
 It will take time to hire and train the necessary staff to carry out the plan.
 The goals are to be met by 2025.
-However, the process to actually meet the goals may take a longer time period and the initiative itself will be an ongoing process.
-BMPs put in place today may not be fully activated/effective for a number of years, and others will age out, needing replacement or updates.
-It is difficult to prescribe formulaic practices for farmers who must respond quickly to changing weather and soil conditions and seasonal fluctuations to meet their optimal agricultural production goals, and for many, keep their living.
+However, the process to actually meet the goals may take a longer time period and the Plan itself will be an ongoing and iterative process.
+BMPs put in place today may not be fully activated for a number of years, and others will age out and will need to be replaced or updated.
+It is difficult to prescribe formulaic practices for farmers who must respond quickly to changing weather and soil conditions and seasonal fluctuations in their particular locales to meet their optimal agricultural production goals.

-Summary:
+Plan Summary

-On the following pages are a summary of the three primary initiatives as outlined in the Franklin County CAP.
-The initiatives include programmatic, policy, and regulatory changes, achieving pollution reduction goals, and implementing education and coordination/outreach.
+Following is a summary of the three primary initiatives as outlined in the Franklin County Plan.
+The initiatives are programmatic, policy and regulatory changes, achieve pollution reduction goals, and implement education and coordination/outreach.

-Priority Initiative 1: Programmatic, Policy and Regulatory Changes
+Priority Initiative1: Programmatic, Policy and Regulatory Changes